2008 Singapore Grand Prix: Race

+Mark Webber retired on lap 29 with a gearbox issue.
+His team Red Bull Racing later claimed that a momentary electrical surge caused by a passing underground tram made the gearbox select two gears at once.
+The incident occurred in Turn 13.
+A tram line goes right underneath that section of the race track.
+These allegations were later denied by the city-state's railway operator.

 After 45 laps, Alonso led Timo Glock by just over six seconds and Rosberg by a further eleven seconds in third.
 The Toyota driver pitted two laps later, rejoining in fifth.
 Four laps later, Trulli began to slow down and soon retired after a mechanical failure.
 On the same lap, Räikkönen made his second and final stop of the race and rejoined in fifth.
 A lap later, Massa spun at Turn 18 and lightly tapped the tyre wall without sustaining much damage.
 Moments later, Sutil fell victim to the same corner and damaged his front suspension, becoming the fifth retirement of the night.
 The incident brought out the second safety car period of the race.

 The safety car withdrew from the circuit with nine laps remaining and Alonso pulled away from Rosberg and Hamilton.
 Glock, Räikkönen, Vettel, Heidfeld and Coulthard (ultimately, claiming points for the final time) were in the remaining points positions.
 Rosberg was coming under pressure from Hamilton, who was looking to capitalize on Massa's incidents.
 With four laps remaining, Räikkönen bounced off the kerbs at the Turn 10 chicane and crashed into the barriers while chasing Glock, promoting Nakajima into the points.
 Alonso maintained his lead over Rosberg and took his first win for Renault since his return to the team.
 Rosberg held on to second and Hamilton settled for third.
 Massa finished in 13th place and the points difference between himself and Hamilton increased to seven points and McLaren took over the lead in the Constructors' Championship.
 With teammate Räikkönen failing to finish, this was the first time the Ferrari team had failed to score any points in a race since the 2006 Australian Grand Prix.
 Räikkönen recorded his tenth fastest lap of the season during the race, tying his own record that he shared with Michael Schumacher.
 Heidfeld broke Schumacher's record, being classified for the 25th consecutive race.